 Black Diamond Diamond Mine Belt

-“A high-quality, ultralight belt that fits snugly under a climbing harness.” -
+“A high-quality, lightweight hiking belt that fits snugly under a climbing harness.” -

 Best Budget: